nkarl/wsu-cpts-451-dbms/week-4/Relational Algebra.md

 #### Joins
 > [!info] Join $\bowtie$
-> Strictly speaking, JOIN is an extension of the Cartesian product.
+> Strictly speaking, #join is an extension of the Cartesian product.
 It is *Cartesian product composed with one or more conditions*.
 >
 > $$\text{R}\underbrace{\bowtie}_{Condition}\text{S} = \underbrace{\sigma}_C(\text{R}\times\text{S})$$
 > Take the product $R\times S$, and then apply $\sigma_C$ (conditional projection) to the result.